Eivped/Self-Watering-System/README.md

 ## Attempt 2
 - To start of this attempt, we chose to reinstall the raspbian operating system to start off with a clean Raspberry Pi.
-- At the moment, we are currently waiting for new parts to continue with testing and attempt to create the a good solution for our project.
-We have now orderd a new soil moisture sensor that we beliveve is going to make our project much easier to implement.
+- After a period of time we finally got the new parts to continue with testing and attempt to create the a good solution for our project.
+We have now got a new soil moisture sensor that we beliveve is going to make our project much easier to implement in addition to some other parts as well.

+### New parts

 ## Developers
 [Aas, Knut Andreas](https://github.com/nokaas)